 Things like taking out the trash, putting groceries away or cleaning up are very labour intensive.
 But meal prep and cooking require more time and thought.

-Use this as a basis to figure out your urgent needs and work around that.
+Use this as a basis to figure out your urgent needs and work around them.

-Reward systems are always such good incentives for completing work that you don’t really want to do.
-If your partner is taking the brunt of the work when you can’t help out…
+Reward systems are always such good incentives for completing work that you don’t really want to do if your partner takes the brunt of the work when you can’t help out.

 I find that organising their favourite snacks for a movie night or getting some fresh pastries for a Sunday morning always say “thank you” really well.